The Ergo (or Erg)

 It is a common understanding that the ergo machine loves a long, long stroke – so long that for some paddlers, the paddle can be almost horizontal at the back of the stroke.
 There are many worldwide ergo competitions where this technique is prevalent.
 Whilst this is great for getting big scores on the machine, it doesn’t encourage a proper dragon boat technique.
 This practice can removed through proper coaching and supervision.

-The advantage of an ergo is that it allows a technique coaching to comfortably walk around the paddler and get a 360 degree view of their stroke.
+The advantage of an ergo is that it allows a technique coach to comfortably walk around the paddler and get a 360 degree view of their stroke.
 Adjustments can be easily made and verbal feedback provided.
 This full 360 degree view is a little harder to achieve in a dragon boat without cameras, etc.

 So, weighing up all of the above, the question becomes “Is an ergo valid for training and testing dragon boat paddlers?”